Bayesian Neural Networks for Functional ANOVA model

-In this paper, we propose a Bayesian neural network (BNN) for the functional ANOVA model which can estimate higher-order interactions (i.e., components whose input dimension is greater than 2) without requiring huge amounts of computing resources.
-The main idea of the proposed BNN is to infer the architecture (the architectures of neural networks for each component) as well as the parameters (the weights and biases in each neural network).
-To explore higher posterior regions of the architecture, a specially designed MCMC algorithm is developed which searches the architectures in a stepwise manner (i.e., growing or pruning the current architecture) and thus huge computing resources for memorizing and processing all of the predefined neural networks for the components can be avoided.
+In this paper, we propose a Bayesian neural network (BNN) for the functional ANOVA model which can estimate higher-order interactions (i.e., components whose input dimension is greater than 2) without requiring huge amounts of computing resources. {\it The main idea of the proposed BNN is to infer the architecture (the architectures of neural networks for each component) as well as the parameters (the weights and biases in each neural network).
+To explore higher posterior regions of the architecture, a specially designed MCMC algorithm is developed which searches the architectures in a stepwise manner (i.e., growing or pruning the current architecture) and thus huge computing resources for memorizing and processing all of the predefined neural networks for the components can be avoided.}

 Bayesian Neural Networks (BNN; \cite{mackay1992practical, neal2012bayesian, wilson2020bayesian, izmailov2021bayesian}) provide a principled Bayesian framework for training DNNs and have received considerable attention in machine learning and AI.
 Compared to frequentist approaches, BNN offers stronger generalization and better-calibrated uncertainty estimates \citep{wilson2020bayesian, izmailov2021bayesian}, which enhance decision making.
 These properties have motivated applications in areas such as recommender systems \citep{wang2015collaborative}, topic modeling \citep{gan2015scalable}, and medical diagnosis \citep{filos2019systematic}.
 More recently, Bayesian neural networks (BNN) that learn their own architectures have been actively studied.
 In particular, \cite{kong2023masked} introduced a node-sparse BNN, referred to as the masked BNN (mBNN), and established its theoretical properties. \cite{nguyen2024sequential} proposes S-RJMCMC, which explores architectures and weights by jointly sampling parameters and altering the number of nodes.